boeschenstein/oidc/workshop.md

 app.Run();
 ```

-Add AccountController.cs in the folder \Controllers of your BE
+a) full api: Add AccountController.cs in the folder \Controllers of your BE

-a) full api

 ```cs
 using Microsoft.AspNetCore.Authentication;